 There are so many glorious places to wander on this planet.
 We’re here to explore and be adventurous, so we better get going!
 But it’s not always possible to gather like-minded travel pals who want to travel when, where, and how I do.
 And there are valid reasons to be cautious where one travels these days.
 But I refuse to let either of those considerations stop me – I go for it on my own.

 As a female traveling alone, I embrace the freedom.
-It wasn’t that long ago when a woman wouldn’t have wandered into other countries, unknown cites, and rural countryside on her own.
+It wasn’t that long ago when a woman wouldn’t have wandered into other countries, unknown cities, and rural countryside on her own.

 But that doesn’t mean I’m not careful and smart about where I am and how I wander.
 I trust my instincts and use common sense: stay aware of my surroundings, avoid dark alleyways, and be wary of mobbed public gathering spots.